soulim/air/README.md

 ## Concept

-- No test framework is required to write tests
+- No test framework is required to write tests.
-- No assertion libraries is required to use in tests
+- No assertion libraries is required to use in tests.
-- Any class can be a test suite
+- Any class can be a test suite.
-- Any method/function of a test suite which name starts with the "test_" prefix is treated as a test
+- Any method of a test suite with its name starting with the `test_` prefix is treated as a test.

+Goals:

+- No need to bring and maintain yet another dependency into your project.
+- No need to learn a domain-specific language of any testing framework.
+- No need to switch mental context between writing code and expressing tests for that code in the language of any testing framework.

 ## Example